Policy and Privacy Statements

 Students who have completed graduate-level courses in social work or in related disciplines may request, and in some cases be granted, transfer credits for eligible courses completed with a grade of B or above, within five years of the date of matriculation at CSSW.
+Courses used to fulfill graduation requirements for a degree that was conferred are not eligible for transfer.
 Courses taken at other institutions after a student has matriculated at CSSW are not eligible for transfer credit.
 Please note that this “Transfer Credit” option is not the same as the CSSW Transfer Program.
-For further information regarding transfer credits, please contact the Office of Student Services at
+For further information regarding transfer credits, please contact the Office of Student Affairs at firstname.lastname@example.org.

 Credit for Prior Graduate Course Work

 A maximum of nine (9) points may be transferred from CSWE-accredited schools; only six (6) of these may be for electives.
 These points can be for first-year background courses in areas such as human behavior and the social environment, social welfare policy, and social work research.
 These points also may be social work electives, or a combination of social work electives and background courses.

 A maximum of 6 points from a related discipline (i.e., other than social work) may be eligible for transfer credit.
 Normally these points are counted toward electives required for the CSSW degree.
 Students who receive transfer credit for electives are still required to meet all degree requirements for their chosen method area.
 In some instances (e.g., the Social Enterprise Administration method area), transfer credits cannot be used to fulfill degree requirements.

-Please note that no additional credit beyond the maximum of 9 is granted for graduate courses either in a related field or in social work, separately or in combination, whether earned prior to or during the period of enrollment, except as noted for Dual Degree, Advanced Standing and Transfer Program candidates.
+Please note that no additional credit beyond the maximum of 9 is granted for graduate courses either in a related practicum or in social work, separately or in combination, whether earned prior to or during the period of enrollment, except as noted for Dual Degree, Advanced Standing and Transfer Program candidates.